 Liberating Structures offer you a set of approaches you can use to address almost any challenge.
 Think of Liberating Structures as your toolbox for facilitating decision-making participation.
-Below are Murals for the top 10 Liberating Structures activities we use most often — and we’ll provide an overview of each one.
+Below are Murals created by Voltage Control for the top 10 Liberating Structures activities we use most often — and we’ll provide an overview of each one.

 Where do you start with Liberating Structures?
 Begin with the goal, the mission, the problem you want to solve.
 Our Liberating Structures templates tend to follow a pattern of individual work, small group collaboration, and larger group sharing.
 Clustering and voting are staples, but keep in mind that each of the Murals below targets a specific need.
 Choose carefully and iterate at speed.

 Clarify how your team can organize themselves to adapt creatively and scale up for success.
 Starting with purpose and ending in practice, you'll add stickies to each category, cluster and sort them, and then vote one step at a time.
 After each step, ask, "What can we revise about previous steps based on what we now know?”
 Consider a What, So What, Now What after completing Purpose to Practice.

 Determine where your most important activities fit within the larger context among other activities as you plot projects across the ecocycle continuum of Renewal, Maturity, Creative Destruction, and Birth.
 Achieve clarity on resources and identify where investments are being placed across an organization with a broad portfolio.
 Ideally, activities are of a similar scale and share a domain.

 What I Need From You

 Surface essential needs across functional groups and teams in your organization that need to work well together, i.e. sales, marketing, engineering, legal, operations, etc. This activity will help accept or reject requests for support.
 Each function makes a list of their top needs from each of the other functions, written in the form: "What I need from you is _____", then reduces the list to the top two needs.